26 May 9 Safety Precautions to Protect Your Home During a Party(Last Updated On: June 22, 2017)

 Keep Foods Mess Free

 People bump into one another, plates fall, food splatters all over your kitchen floor or living room carpet.
 At parties, this is hard to avoid.
 But you can lessen the mess by serving easily portable foods.
-Finger foods that are easy to take and eat without much clean-up are the best way to make sure no one is dripping sauces onto the floor or leaving a trail of crumbs behind them.
+Finger foods that are easy to pick up and eat without much clean-up are the best way to make sure no one is dripping sauces onto the floor or leaving a trail of crumbs behind them.

 Having friends and family gathered for Memorial Day means you are guaranteed to have a good time, and with these safety precautions you can stress less, enjoy more, and smile rather than cringe when the little ones start making mud pies.